synrc/review/README.md

 -----

 Sample application consist of two pages `login` and `index`.
 It creates WebSocket MQTT connection to `emqttd` server which is dependency of `n2o`.
+The permanent example is accesible at <a href="http://review.n2o.space/index.htm">ns.synrc.com:8000</a>.

 Index
 -----